gitnacho/docs/docs/plugins/building-plugins.md

 The NativeScript CLI does not generate your `index.d.ts` file, but in most situations you can copy the contents of your `.android.d.ts` file or your `.ios.d.ts` file into your `index.d.ts` file.
 (The only time you wouldn't want to do that is if your plugin had Android- or iOS-specific APIs that you wanted to expose.)

-> **Tip** For more detailed information on writing declaration files refer to [TypeScript's documentation on the topic](https://www.typescriptlang.org/docs/handbook/declaration-files/introduction.html).
+> **Tip**: For more detailed information on writing declaration files refer to [TypeScript's documentation on the topic](https://www.typescriptlang.org/docs/handbook/declaration-files/introduction.html).

 With that, your plugin is completely functional and can retrieve your app's version number on both iOS and Android.
 To test this out, head back to your demo app, open your `demo/app/main-view-model.ts` file, find the line of code that sets `this.message`, and change it to use the following line of code.